-Licensed by the state to provide routine diagnostic, therapeutic and emergency care for patients; may maintain a patient case load and have specialized training in a clinical area.
+Applicants should be licensed by the state to provide routine diagnostic, therapeutic and emergency care for patients; may maintain a patient case load and have specialized training in a clinical area.
 Clinical problems treated by the ARNP shall include, but not be limited to health maintenance, common acute illnesses, management of stable chronic disease, minor surgical procedures, office procedures and orthopedics consistent with the community standard for primary care providers.

 Psychiatric nurse practitioners are advanced practice registered nurses who specialize in psychiatry and perform similar duties as a psychiatric physician.
 Psychiatric nurse practitioners speak to patients about their feelings and then diagnose the patients mental health based on their conversation.
 Unlike less qualified registered nurses, psychiatric nurse practitioners are licensed and able to diagnose mental illnesses and prescribe medications.
 The duties of a psychiatric nurse practitioner include treating patients with anxiety disorders, feelings of depression, multiple personality disorder and suicidal thoughts to name a few.
 These highly educated nurses hold advanced degrees in nursing and are more affordable to employ than psychiatrists.
 Psychiatric nurse practitioners can also offer their patients one-on-one counseling services much like a therapist.
 They also teach the patients family members about the patients mental illness, including what to expect, how to react and how to cope with their feelings.

 - Assist the Psychiatrists and nurses in the evaluation and management of patient care.

 - Provide patients and their families with education, comfort, and relative information in accordance with their care as needed.